How Do You Divide a House or an Investment Property?

 In some cases, one party enters into a second marriage already owning real estate investments.
 Often, the real estate portfolio will be protected by a prenuptial agreement stating that the real estate will retain characterization as separate property in the event of divorce.
 A spouse, however, may litigate the validity of the prenuptial agreement to prove that the disputed real estate increased in value as a direct result of contributions made during the marriage.
 The appreciated value of the separate property, therefore, may be characterized as marital property and subject to equitable distribution in the property settlement.

-Marital property division involving real estate portfolios are complex and require an experienced attorney to address concerns relating to property valuation, appreciated value, tax obligations and debt.
+Marital property divisions involving real estate portfolios are complex and require an experienced attorney to address concerns relating to property valuation, appreciated value, tax obligations, and debt.

 To learn more about real estate during divorce, you can read our article that we have on the topic: Attacking Real Estate and Valuation Experts in Divorce.

-When dealing with a high-asset divorce, contact our lawyers online or by phone to schedule a confidential half-hour consultation.
-Our firm has convenient locations throughout Missouri and Illinois in the Midwest in cities such as St. Louis, Kansas City, Columbia, Springfield and beyond.
+When dealing with a high-asset divorce, contact our lawyers online or by phone to schedule a confidential consultation.
+Our firm has convenient locations throughout Missouri, Illinois, Kansas, Oklahoma, and Nebraska in cities such as St. Louis, Chicago, Kansas City, Springfield, Columbia, Wichita, Topeka, Oklahoma City, Tulsa, Omaha, Lincoln, and beyond.